For small businesses, by small businesses

 Free

-while we're building
+while we're getting started

-The current network.
-Contribute one review of a past client and start looking up the next one.
+Where we are right now.
+Write one review of a past client and start looking up the next one.

 • Unlimited lookups after one review

-• Structured review form
+• Simple structured review form

-• Aggregate ratings + per-review notes
+• Average ratings + every review's notes

 • Anonymous to readers

-• Appeal process for the reviewed
+• Appeals for anyone reviewed

 Get started